guberArmin/PG6301-1-20V-Exam/README.md

    - `user name`: **foo**`password`: **foo** - By default gets 3 random players

 ### Requirements
-I have fulfilled all requirements from exam text and added some **extra**, functionality that is discussed later on.
+I have fulfilled all requirements from exam text and added some **extra** functionality, that is discussed later on.

 Code coverage on running `yarn test` is  72.18% for Stmts, on all files.

 ### Extras
-- To make website prettier and user friendly I have used [bootstrap](https://getbootstrap.com/) css library and added some of my custom css
+- To make website prettier and user friendly I have used [bootstrap](https://getbootstrap.com/) css library that is found at `public/boostrap.min.css`.
+Also I have added some of my custom css

 - I have `eslint` with recommended configuration (and added some extras I thought would be useful),